-- (a) The related party transactions in respect of (a) above constitute connected transactions or continuing connected transactions under Chapter 14A of the Listing Rules, however, they are exempt from the disclosure requirements in Chapter 14A of the Listing Rules in accordance with the provisions such as Rule 14A.76 of the Listing Rules. - (b) The related party transactions in respect of (b) above constitute connected transactions or continuing connected transactions under Chapter 14A of the Listing Rules and have complied with the disclosure requirements of Chapter 14A of the Listing Rules. - (c) For the year ended 31 December 2018, the Group entered into a twenty-five-year lease in respect of certain properties from Weiqiao Chuangye.
-The amount of rent payable by the Group under the lease is approximately RMB237,000 per month.
-As at 31 December 2022, the carrying amount of such lease liabilities is RMB40,394,000 (2021: RMB41,722,000). - (d) For the year ended 31 December 2019, the Group entered into three leases ranging from 2 to 3 years in respect of vessels, crew boats and crane barge in Indonesia.
-The amount of rent payable by the Group under these leases are in aggregate approximately RMB752,000 per month.
-As at 31 December 2022, the carrying amount of such lease liabilities is nil (2021: nil). - (e) For the year ended 31 December 2019, the Group entered into a two-year lease in respect of certain properties in Indonesia.
-The amount of rent payable by the Group under the lease is approximately RMB101,000 per month.
-As at 31 December 2022, the carrying amount of such lease liabilities is nil (2021: nil). - (f) The Group entered into a three-year lease in respect of certain properties from Weiqiao Chuangye in 2020.
-The amount of rent payable by the Group under the lease is approximately RMB766,000 per month and the lease was expired on 16 November 2021. - (g) For the year ended 31 December 2021, the Group entered into a two-year lease in respect of certain properties in Indonesia.
-The amount of rent payable by the Group under the lease is approximately RMB103,000 per month.
-As at 31 December 2022, the carrying amount of such lease liabilities is nil (2021: RMB999,000). - (h) For the year ended 31 December 2022, the Group entered into a lease for 3 years in respect of vessels in Indonesia.
-The amount of rent payable by the Group under the lease is approximately RMB720,000 per month.
-As at 31 December 2022, the carrying amount of such lease liabilities is RMB14,935,000 (31 December 2021: nil). - The related party transactions do not constitute connected transactions or continuing connected transactions under Chapter 14A of the Listing Rules.
+- (a) The related party transactions constitute connected transactions or continuing connected transactions under Chapter 14A of the Listing Rules, however, they are exempt from the disclosure requirements in Chapter 14A of the Listing Rules in accordance with the provisions such as Rule 14.76 of the Listing Rules. - (b) The related party transactions constitute connected transactions or continuing connected transactions under Chapter 14A of the Listing Rules and have complied with the disclosure requirements of Chapter 14A of the Listing Rules. - (c) The Group entered into a twenty-five-year lease in respect of certain properties from Weiqiao Chuangye in 2018.
+The amount of lease payment made by the Group under the lease is approximately RMB237,000 per month.
+As at 31 December 2023, the carrying amount of such lease liabilities is approximately RMB39,015,000 (2022: RMB40,394,000).

+The Group entered into a twenty-year lease in respect of land from Weiqiao Chuangye in 2023.
+The amount of lease payment made by the Group under the lease is approximately RMB37,560,000 per year and prepaid each year.
+As at 31 December 2023, the carrying amount of such lease liabilities is approximately RMB507,744,000 (2022: nil).

+- (d) For the year ended 31 December 2022, the Group entered into a lease for 3 years in respect of vessels in Indonesia.
+The amount of lease payment made by the Group under the lease is approximately RMB720,000 per month.
+As at 31 December 2023, the carrying amount of such lease liabilities is RMB8,010,000 (2022: RMB14,935,000). - (e) For the year ended 31 December 2021, the Group entered into a two-year lease in respect of certain properties in Indonesia.
+The amount of lease payment made by the Group under the lease is approximately RMB103,000 per month.
+As at 31 December 2023 and 31 December 2022, the carrying amount of such lease liabilities is nil.

+For the year ended 31 December 2023, the Group entered into a two-year lease in respect of certain properties in Indonesia.
+The amount of lease payment made by the Group under the lease is approximately RMB98,000 per month.
+As at 31 December 2023, the carrying amount of such lease liabilities is approximately RMB1,121,000 (2022: nil).

+(f) The related party transactions do not constitute connected transactions or continuing connected transactions under Chapter 14A of the Listing Rules.